Murine respirovirus: Defects in the interferon system

 The interferon production and / or response system often malfunctions in malignant cells; therefore, they are much more vulnerable to infection with oncolytic viruses compared to normal cells Thus, cells belonging to three human cell lines, originated from variable malignancies, such as U937, Namalwa, and A549, retain their ability to become infected with SeV even after treatment with type 1 IFN.
 Interferon response system is broken in these cells and it cannot protect them from SeV infection.

 In Namalwa cells SeV virus stimulates an expression of many genes involved in immune defense pathways, such as type I and type II IFN signaling, as well as cytokine signaling.
 Among the ten most virus-induced mRNAs are IFNα8, IFNα13, IFNβ, IFNλ: (L28α, IL28β, IL29), OASL, CXCL10, CXCL11 and HERC5.
 However, despite stimulation of these genes expression by SeV, Namalwa cells can't protect themselves from the virus infection.

 Ability of Sendai virus to inhibit interferon response in some cancer cells

 In HeLa cells SeV (in contrast to Vesicular Stomatitis Virus) can counteract IFN-α pretreatment and keep a viral protein translation level similar to that in IFN-untreated cells.

 Activation of a necroptotic pathway in malignant cells

 It has been shown, using fibrosarcoma cell line L929, that SeV is able to induce malignant cell death through necroptosis.
 This type of cell death is highly immunogenic because dying necroptotic cells release damage-associated molecular pattern (DAMPs) molecules, which initiate adaptive immunity.
 The necroptotic pathway, triggered by SeV, requires RIG-I activation and the presence of SeV encoded proteins Y1 and/or Y2.

+Removing sialic acid residues from T-regulatory cell surfaces

+Viral neuraminidase has the ability to remove sialic acid residues from cell surfaces, including those on T-regulatory (Treg) cells.
+Research indicates that the Sialyl-Lewis x antigen is specifically found in activated, terminally differentiated, and highly suppressive CD4+ regulatory T (Treg) cells, which can be distinguished from nonsuppressive T cell.
+Removing the suppressive Treg cells from human blood has been shown to enhance immune responses against tumor and viral antigens in vitro.
+Removing the Sialyl-Lewis x antigen from Treg cells can inactivate their suppressive function.